darylweir/DependencyService/README.md

 * The code to estimate probabilities and mutual information is just a simple maximum-likelihood approach that counts occurences of the different values in the data.
 Given the data is quite small, these estimates could be quite biased.
 It might be worth trying a MAP approach and include some prior knowledge in the calculation (if such knowledge exists.

-* Missing value handling: currently I just reduce the dataset to the smallest set that has no missing values.
+* Missing value handling: currently I just reduce the dataset to the smallest set that has no missing values (for each feature or pair of features, not globally).
 However, this can get rid of over half the examples in for some features.
 It would be good to try and impute the missing values to improve robustness of probability and MI estimates.

 * Currently, the API is just one method and so I didn't implement any authentication, rate limiting on requests, timeout behaviour, or similar.
 In a production API, particularly where the API can be used to modify data and not just read it, these features would be needed.

 * The documentation could be improved - currently it's limited to ScalaDoc style comments (although I haven't actually generated any ScalaDoc).
 The Scalatra library supports [Swagger](http://swagger.io/), a tool to generate interactive documentation and add discoverability in the API.
-If it were to be extended or used in production, such a feature could be useful.
+If the API were to be extended or used in production, such a feature could be useful.

 ## Build & Run ##